layilin/SP23-33852/_annotations/book1_draft2.md

 39.559 contagious blast.
 Gilmore identifies the blast as the disease that also has been called the black blight.
 It results from an infestation by the West Indian cane fly (*Saccharosydne saccharivora*).

 39.560.
 Dryad.
-Wood-nymph.
+Wood nymph.

 39.564. recks.
 Heeds, cares, minds, considers.

 40.572. yellow death.
 Yellow fever, a disease transmitted by the *Aedes aegypti* mosquito, occurs mostly in tropical climates and is characterized by jaundice, fever, nausea or vomiting, and aches.
-This disease was extremely deadly to newcomers from Europe.
+This urban disease was extremely deadly to newcomers from Europe.

 40.580.
 Montano.
 Grainger continues the next few pages describing Montano, a fictional planter whom he lauds for treating his slaves humanely.
 It should be noted that this behavior, though presented as virtuous, is justified on economic grounds.

-* 40.572n Creoles.
+40.572n Creoles.
+In the eighteenth century, the term creole was used to refer to individuals born in the Americas, regardless of ancestry.

 [plant] 41.596 cassada.
 Cassava (*Manihot esculenta*), also known as manioc, yuca, and bitter cassava, which was domesticated in South America thousands of years ago and then brought to the Caribbean islands by Amerindians.
 One of the most important food sources for Amerindians during the precolonial era; subsequently adopted by Africans and Europeans in the Caribbean as well.
 Nevertheless, cassava is highly poisonous: its roots, which are the parts of the plant that are prepared for consumption, contain cyanide, and the raw root is poisonous to human beings.
 Cassava has advantages that offset its toxic nature, however: it can grow in poor soils and conditions, one planting produces several harvests, and the roots can be stored in the ground for a long time without spoiling.
 The root's poison also can be neutralized by proper processing: Amerindians and other early Caribbean consumers usually processed cassava root by grating it and then pressing the poisonous juice out of it to make a flour, which could be eaten as a porridge or turned into various cakes or breads.